2018 Groundwater Week: Alphabetical Content Listing

 Don’t Forget to Disinfect…Developing a Strategy for Micrbiological Contamination in Private Water Systems.

-W. Richard Laton, Ph.D., PG, Steve Sliver, Rick Hutchings, Edd Schofield and Nicklaus Welty
+W. Richard Laton, Ph.D., PG, Steve Sliver, Rick Hutchings, Edd Schofield, Nicklaus Welty and Adeline Fox

 How the PFAS regulations got to where they are and what you can legally do to recover costs for damages